 How will Brexit affect my Travel Plans?

-With the UK set to leave the EU on 29 March 2019, many Brits are concerned about how Brexit will change the way we travel to Europe and how these changes will affect travel insurance.
+With the UK set to leave the EU, many Brits are concerned about how Brexit will change the way we travel to Europe and how these changes will affect travel insurance.

 With this current uncertainty before the deadline date, it’s difficult for anybody to say what will definitely happen in terms of travel arrangements.